steltenpower/PowerGists/README.md

 Electronic Notebooks:
 =====================
 Shared on-line documents in which writers and 'programming analysts' can cooperate effectively and reproducibly through:
-- Tighter feedback loop between people with different focus (tech-savvy and not, researchers and supporters, codecheckers/reviewers and communicators)
+- Tighter feedback loop between people with different focus: tech-savvy and not, researchers and supporters, codecheckers/reviewers and communicators.
+A web in which I'd love to be adding value, helping, connecting.
 - Less manual copy-paste between different applications.
 - No, or less, install (differences).
 Possible within security context of data.
 - Backend can run on High Performance Computing (HPC) too.